Sports film: Subgenres

 Several sub-categories of sports films can be identified, although the delineations between these subgenres, much as in live action, are somewhat fluid.

 The most common sports subgenres depicted in movies are sports drama and sports comedy.
-Both categories typically employ playground settings, match, game creatures and other elements commonly associated with biological stories.
+Both categories typically employ playground settings, match, game creatures and other elements commonly associated with biographical stories.

 Sports films tend to feature a more richly developed sport world, and may also be more player-oriented or thematically complex.
 Often, they feature a hero of adventure origins and a clear distinction between loss and victory set against each other in a play time struggle.

 Thematically, the story is often one of "our team" versus "their team"; their team will always try to win, and our team will show the world that they deserve recognition or redemption; the story does not always have to involve a team.
 The story could also be about an individual athlete or the story could focus on an individual playing on a team.

 Sports comedy

 Sports comedy combines the sports film genre with comedy film elements.
 Traditionally, these films heavily rely on slapstick humor and very physical comedy, such as someone getting hurt in a comical way.
 A typical storyline may revolve around someone losing sight of the sport they are playing and trying to get back into it.
-Examples and staples of the genre include The Waterboy, The Longest Yard, Talladega Nights: The Ballad of Ricky Bobby, and Blades of Glory.
+Examples and staples of the genre include The Waterboy, The Longest Yard, Talladega Nights: The Ballad of Ricky Bobby, Blades of Glory, and Goat.